sst/sst/www/docs/snippets/WebSocketApi.md

 By default all routes are granted the `execute-api:ManageConnections` permission to manage the WebSocket connections.
 :::

-For example, the route handler functions have the permissions make the `ApiGatewayManagementApi.postToConnection` call using the AWS SDK.
+For example, the route handler functions have the permissions to make the `ApiGatewayManagementApi.postToConnection` call using the AWS SDK.

 ### For the entire API